The NPAPH provides up to $932.5 million over nine years from 2009-10.

 Industry Partnership($1.0 million from 2009–10 to 2012–2013)

-- This initiative will develop and support partnerships between Governments and various relevant industry sectors to encourage changes in their policies and practices so they are consistent with the Government’s healthy living agenda.
-The partnerships will initially focus on the food industry, before extending to the fitness and weight loss sectors.
+- This initiative will develop and support partnerships between Governments and various relevant industry sectors with a focus on the food industry to encourage changes in their policies and practices to promote healthy living.
 The Commonwealth is managing the implementation of this initiative in consultation with the states and territories.

-- This initiative provides supplementary funding for the MeasureUp social marketing campaign in order to extend its duration by three years and expand its reach to high-risk groups.
-Activities under the campaign aim to raise awareness of healthy lifestyle choices, focusing on the importance of physical activity and nutrition, as well as the link between lifestyle behaviours and the risk of some chronic disease.
-The Australian National Preventive Health Agency manages and coordinates a national integrated program of social marketing activity ($30.5 million), whilst the states and territories will deliver a program of activities at the local level that reinforce and extend the national campaign messages ($18.0 million).
+- Activities under the campaign aim to raise awareness of healthy lifestyle choices, focusing on the importance of physical activity and nutrition, as well as the link between lifestyle behaviours and the risk of some chronic disease.
+The Australian National Preventive Health Agency manages and coordinates a national integrated program of social marketing activity ($30.5 million), whilst the states and territories have delivered a program of activities at the local level that reinforce and extend the national campaign messages ($18.0 million).

 - This initiative provides funding for national level social marketing activities focusing on smoking in order to lay the foundations for healthy behaviours in the daily lives of Australians and address the rising prevalence of smoking related chronic diseases.
 The Australian National Preventive Health Agency administers these funds in consultation with the states and territories, who have committed to fund local level activities to support the national activities.